muldjord/skyscraper/docs/CONFIGINI.md

 Some scraping modules require a user key or a user id + password to work.
 Check the scraping module overview to see the specific requirements for each module [here](SCRAPINGMODULES.md).

 *Allowed in section(s): `[<SCRAPING MODULE>]`*

+#### spaceCheck="false"
+Skyscraper will continuously check if you are running low on disk space.
+If you go below 200 MB in either the game list export folder or the resource cache folder, it will quit to make sure your system doesn't become unstable.
+Some types of file systems provide a faulty result to Skyscraper when it comes to these checks and thus it can be necessary to disable it altogether.
+You can use this option to do just that.

+*Allowed in section(s): `[main]`*